 A Temple to Literature

-Pay a visit to the former 1950s Masonic Temple-turned-bookstore at the corner of Simonton and Eaton streets, owned by none other than the young adults’ novelist Judy Bloom.
+Pay a visit to the former 1950s Masonic Temple-turned-bookstore at the corner of Simonton and Eaton streets, owned by none other than the young adults’ novelist Judy Blume.
 Much more than just a bookstore though overseen by the author best known for her book Are You There, God?
 It’s Me, Margaret, Books & Books at The Studios of Key West is a nonprofit with a wealth of books, classes, studio space, and live performances.
 Spend an afternoon browsing the books or catch one of their art exhibits!